sabrinabryce/SmartZone/README.md

 ## Architecture

-The system is as follows:
+The system architecture is as follows:

 Sensors → Control Logic → Actuators → Web Interface → Logging